UWFormulaN/Website/data/jobs/chemistry-team-lab.md

     name: "benefit_of_replacing_TMS_with_CPDMS"
     type: "textarea"
     required: true
-  - question: "What is an $R_{f}$?
+  - question: "What is an R<sub>f</sub>?
 How is it calculated and how is it used in organic synthesis?"
     name: "Rf_calculation_and_use"
     type: "textarea"
     required: true